 In this case, DRACOON displays a corresponding message and then opens the settings for shares.

-- Click the Change button to set a future default location.
+- Click the Browse button to set a future default location.

 - Select the data room or folder in which attachments will be saved by default in the future.

 If you want to create a new folder, click .

 - Click OK to save the selection as a new default.

 - The attachment is uploaded to the selected location in DRACOON.